Data protection

 Preamble

-With the following privacy policy, we would like to inform you about what types of your personal data (hereinafter also referred to as "data") we process, for what purposes and to what extent.
-The privacy policy applies to all processing of personal data carried out by us, both in the context of the provision of our services and in particular on our websites, in mobile applications and within external online presences, such as our social media profiles (hereinafter collectively referred to as "online offer").
+With the following privacy policy, we aim to outline the types of your personal data (hereinafter also referred to as “data”) that we process, for what purposes, and to what extent.
+The privacy policy applies to all the processing of personal data we carry out, both in the context of providing our services and, in particular, on our websites, in mobile applications, and within our external online presence, such as our social media profiles (hereinafter collectively referred to as “online offering”).

 The terms used are not gender-specific.